touatily/Game-of-Life-Visualizer/README.md

 - You can Save current configuration as PDF/PS files
 - You can customize your simulation by changing the shape of the cells: square, circle, triangle
 - You can customize your simulation by changing the color of the cells, the grid, and the background
-- You can select a zone do one of the actions:
+- You can select a zone and do one of the actions:
     - Fill the zone with cells
     - Remove all the cells in the zone
     - Copy then paste the content of the zone